ddttom/doc2web/docs/user-manual.md

 **Q: Is the generated HTML properly formatted for debugging?**
 A: Yes, doc2web generates properly formatted HTML with indentation and line breaks, making it easy to read, debug, and inspect.
 The HTML follows web development best practices while preserving all document content and structure.

+**Q: Does doc2web add navigation aids to the generated HTML?**
+A: Yes, doc2web automatically adds a return to top button that appears in the bottom left corner of all generated HTML documents.
+The button is always visible, uses theme-aware styling to match the document's appearance, provides smooth scrolling to the top, and includes full accessibility support with keyboard navigation and ARIA labels.

 **Q: How does doc2web handle formatting from DOCX documents?**
 A: doc2web provides comprehensive formatting preservation including table styling with professional appearance, semantic HTML structure, and accessibility features.
 Text formatting (italic, bold, mixed styles) is preserved through enhanced style mapping and CSS generation with proper specificity and conflict resolution.